slior/race-game/docs/codemaps/ui/codemap.md

 # UI Code Map

 ## Purpose
 This module is responsible for rendering the user interface of the game, displaying game state to the user, and handling user input.
-It follows a composable pattern, where the UI is broken down into small, reusable components.
+It is orchestrated by a central `App` component that manages state and renders all other view components.

 ## Files
+-   `app.ts`: The main application component.
+It manages the central game state, handles all user interaction events, and integrates all other UI components into a single, cohesive view.
--   `board.ts`: The main `BoardView` component.
-It consumes the entire `GameState` and assembles the view by rendering a `PlayerView` for each player.
+-   `board.ts`: The `BoardView` component.
+It renders the main game board, showing all players and their status.
+It highlights players who can be targeted.
 -   `player.ts`: The `PlayerView` component.
-It is responsible for displaying a single player's information, including their name, score, and cards in play.
+Displays a single player's info (name, score, cards in play) and handles being selected as a target.
 -   `card.ts`: The `CardView` component.
-It programmatically generates an SVG representation of a single card based on its properties.
+Programmatically generates an SVG representation of a single card.
 -   `hand.ts`: The `HandView` component.
-It renders the current player's hand and handles card selection.
+Renders the current player's hand and dispatches events when a card is selected.
+-   `LogView.ts`: A component that displays a rich, scrollable log of game events.
+-   `ControlsView.ts`: A component that provides the main action buttons ("Play Card", "Discard") for the player.
 -   `ui.css`: The central stylesheet that provides styling for all components in the UI layer.